Sean-Kwasnicki/Sean-Kwasnicki/README.md

+Here's the updated README for your GitHub profile with the requested information and format:

+markdown
+Copy code
 ## Hi there, I'm Sean 👋

 Welcome to my GitHub profile!
 I'm a software engineer currently attending App Academy.
 I enjoy working on challenging projects and continuously learning new technologies.